Pinterest tag Tampon Shedding & Fiber Loss? Here’s What To Do | Rael

 How Tampons Work

-Tampons work by absorbing your period flow from inside your vagina.
+Tampons work by absorbing your period blood flow from inside your vagina.
 Unlike a pad, which catches your flow once it leaves your body, a tampon sits just inside your vagina and uses absorbent fibers to absorb and prevent leaks.

 Tampons are constructed with a core made from either cotton, rayon, and sometimes even wood pulp.
 The surrounding fibrous layers are also made from either cotton, rayon, or a blend of both.
 When you insert a tampon, the fibers expand up and down and sideways to absorb your flow.

 When it is time to remove your tampon, the cotton string can be used to pull it out.
-But what happens when everything you put in doesn’t come out when you pull the string?
+But what happens when everything you put in doesn’t come out when you pull the tampon string?

 What Is Tampon Shedding?